Edward Olivares Player Props: Royals vs. Yankees

-The Kansas City Royals, including Edward Olivares (.212 on-base percentage in past 10 games, 90 points below season-long percentage), battle starter Gerrit Cole and the New York Yankees at Yankee Stadium, Saturday at 1:05 PM ET.
+Edward Olivares -- with a slugging percentage of .250 in his past 10 games (including zero home runs) -- will be in action for the Kansas City Royals versus the New York Yankees, with Luis Severino on the mound, on July 23 at 1:35 PM ET.

-In his previous game he had a hitless showing (0-for-3) against the Yankees.
+In his most recent game, he strung together two hits (going 2-for-4) against the Yankees.

 Edward Olivares Game Info & Props vs. the Yankees